I read in a magazine that “digital camera users typically add 500 images to their computer’s hard drive every year.”

 How Do You Organize All Those Photos?

-From Day One, I’ve used Adobe Photoshop Album (not the same as Adobe Photoshop) to organize all of my photos on my hard drive.
+From Day One, I’ve used Adobe Photoshop Album (not the same as Adobe Photoshop) to organize all of the photos on my hard drive.

 It’s completely AWESOME.
 I use the $30 paid-for program, rather than the free version.
 Many computers and software bundles used to come with the free Adobe Photoshop Album Starter Edition.
 If you see it, you may want to try it!